 MP for Worsley and Eccles

-Michael Wheeler is a Labour (Co-op) MP for Worsley and Eccles, elected in 2024.
-He sits on the Procedure Committee and the Committees on Standards and Privileges, and has previously served on committees linked to Renters’ Rights, Employment Rights, and regulation-related legislation.
+Michael Wheeler is a Labour (Co-op) MP for Worsley and Eccles, first elected on 4 July 2024.
+He currently sits on the Procedure Committee, the Committee on Standards and the Committee of Privileges, and has previously served on committees linked to the Product Regulation and Metrology Bill [HL], the Bank Resolution (Recapitalisation) Bill [HL], the Employment Rights Bill and the Renters’ Rights Bill.
+His voting profile places him on the centre-left of the political spectrum.

-Has two declared financial interests: gifts, benefits and hospitality from UK sources; and miscellaneous.
+Declares two financial interests: gifts, benefits and hospitality from UK sources; and miscellaneous interests.

 Generated 21 February 2026